Skip to content

 2. "Finire a tarallucci e vino"

-Literal translation: "Ending with tarallucci and wine"
+Literal translation : "To end with tarallucci and wine"

 3. "Gallina vecchia fa buon brodo"

-Literal translation: "An old hen makes good broth"
+Literal translation : "An old hen makes good broth"

-This proverb is a clear metaphor: the old hen, no longer useful for laying eggs, is perfect for making a flavorful and nourishing broth.
+This proverb is a clear metaphor: the old hen, no longer useful for laying eggs, is perfect for making a flavorful and nutritious broth.
 Italian folk wisdom teaches us that experience and maturity often yield better results than youth.

-Literal translation: "Good wine makes good blood"
+Literal translation : "Good wine makes good blood"

 5. "Non tutte le ciambelle escono col buco"

-Literal translation: "Not all doughnuts come out with a hole"
+Literal translation : "Not all doughnuts come out with a hole"

 6. "Pane al pane, vino al vino"